William F. Allen (Delaware politician): Political career

 A strong supporter of U.S. President Franklin D. Roosevelt and the New Deal, Allen sought his party's nomination for U. S. Senate in 1936.
 When his vigorous efforts failed at the state convention, the party nominated him instead for the state's lone seat in the U. S. House of Representatives.
 He was elected to Congress in 1936, defeating incumbent Republican U.S. Representative J. George Stewart.
 Allen lost his bid for a second term in 1938 to Republican George S. Williams, a businessman from Millsboro, Delaware.
 During his term, Allen was a member of the Democratic majority in the 75th Congress and served from January 3, 1937, until January 3, 1939, during the second administration of President Roosevelt.

 While a member of Congress Allen supported efforts to construct a bridge over the Delaware River just below Wilmington.
 This project was opposed by Philadelphia shipping interests, which warned such a structure would restrict the size of ships entering the port of Philadelphia.
-In a committee hearing, Allen claimed he would never harm Philadelphia, that he loved Philadelphia, and that his wife did her shopping there--and he loved his wife.
+In a committee hearing, Allen claimed he would do nothing to harm Philadelphia, that he loved Philadelphia, and that his wife did her shopping there—and he loved his wife.
 Yet, despite his love for Philadelphia he loved little Delaware more and this bridge was vital to its economic interests.
-With so many references to "love" during these brief remarks, Allen was soon nicknamed "Love Bird Bill."
+According to family tradition, it was because Allen repeated the word "love" so often that he earned the nickname "Love Bird Bill."
 Pundits and cartoonists happily latched onto Allen's catchy new nickname.
+(See Gee Tee Maxwell's editorial cartoon, "About Time for Something to Hatch," Evening Journal (Wilmington, DE), August 2, 1938.)

 At the end on his single term in the House, Allen resumed full-time work in his various businesses.
 In 1940, however, he again tried to secure the Democratic nomination for U. S. Senate.
 When that effort failed, he hastily formed a third party, the so-called "Liberal Democratic Party," on which to run.
 In that election Allen received only 2,547 votes, not enough to affect the outcome.
 This was his final run for public office.